-A District is a division of a County; a Civil Parish is a division of a District.
-A County is divided for voting purposes into Electoral Divisions (EDs) and a District is divided for voting purposes into District Wards.
+A district is a division of a county; a civil parish is a division of a district.
+A county is divided for voting purposes into electoral divisions (EDs) and a district is divided for voting purposes into district wards.

-With the introduction of Unitary Authorities, there are now two- and three-tier local government hierarchies.
-The three-tier system remains unchanged; the two-tier system has Unitary Authorities replacing the County and District levels of administration.
+With the introduction of unitary authorities, there are now two- and three-tier local government hierarchies.
+The three-tier system remains unchanged; the two-tier system has unitary authorities replacing the county and district levels of administration.

-Unitary Authorities may be divided into Civil Parishes or Communities (except in Scotland); and Unitary Authority Wards or Unitary Authority EDs for voting purposes.
-In Wales the voting area is the Unitary Authority ED; in Scotland it is the Unitary Authority Ward, and in England it is the Unitary Authority Ward (except in the Isle of Wight, where it is the Unitary Authority ED).
+Unitary authorities may be divided into civil parishes or communities (except in Scotland); and unitary authority wards or unitary authority EDs for voting purposes.
+In Wales, the voting area is the unitary authority ED; in Scotland it is the unitary authority ward, and in England it is the unitary authority ward (except on the Isle of Wight, where it is the unitary authority ED).

-England also has Metropolitan Districts; these have no County administration.
-These Districts are divided for voting purposes into Metropolitan District Wards.
+England also has metropolitan districts; these have no county administration.
+These districts are divided for voting purposes into metropolitan district wards.

-With the introduction of the regional government for London, in this document called the Greater London Authority; the proportional representation voting area for this new administration is the Greater London Authority Assembly Constituency.
-The existing London Borough structure also has a relationship with the new Greater London Authority and each London Borough is divided for voting purposes into London Borough Wards.
+With the introduction of the regional government for London, in this document called the Greater London Authority; the proportional representation voting area for this new administration is the Greater London Authority Assembly constituency.
+The existing London borough structure also has a relationship with the new Greater London Authority and each London borough is divided for voting purposes into London borough wards.

-Scotland is divided into Parliamentary Constituencies for voting purposes; to elect Members of the Scottish Parliament (MSPs).
-The Scottish Parliamentary Electoral Region is a grouping of Scottish Parliamentary Constituencies.
+Scotland is divided into parliamentary constituencies for voting purposes; to elect Members of the Scottish Parliament (MSPs).
+The Scottish parliamentary electoral region is a grouping of Scottish parliamentary constituencies.

-Wales is divided into Assembly Constituencies for voting purposes; to elect Assembly Members (AMs) to the Welsh Assembly.
-The Welsh Assembly Electoral Region is a grouping of Welsh Assembly Constituencies.
+Wales is divided into assembly constituencies for voting purposes; to elect assembly members (AMs) to the Welsh Assembly.
+The Welsh Assembly electoral region is a grouping of Welsh Assembly constituencies.

-Great Britain is divided into European Regions (Scotland, Wales and nine English regions) for voting purposes to elect members (MEPs) to the European Parliament.
+Great Britain is divided into European regions (Scotland, Wales and nine English regions) for voting purposes to elect members (MEPs) to the European Parliament.

-England, Scotland and Wales are divided into Parliamentary Constituencies for voting purposes to elect members (MPs) to the Westminster Parliament.
-Parliamentary Constituencies are made up of combinations of Wards (or Electoral Divisions in Wales).
+England, Scotland and Wales are divided into parliamentary constituencies for voting purposes to elect members (MPs) to the Westminster Parliament.
+Parliamentary constituencies are made up of combinations of wards (or electoral divisions in Wales).